 7. Allows you to go deep

 IMM if implemented properly allows you to go beyond the surface-level understanding.
 Impact Management Project, a forum to build a global consensus on how to measure & manage impact talks about 5 dimensions of impact – Who, What, How Much, Contribution & Risk.
 This allows you to get a 360˚ view of your intervention and strengthen your intervention even further.

 8. Impact Measurement & Management is Iterative

 One of the things, which makes IMM so strong is its iterative nature.
-It requires you to pre-plan & manage, then measure and then, use this data to strengthen your decision making – impact investment, planning your intervention, understanding the risk.
+It requires you to pre-plan & manage, then measure and then, use this data to strengthen your decision-making – impact investment, planning your intervention, understanding the risk.
 And keep on working in a cycle where you can continue to amplify your positive effects and mitigate the negatives.

 But it is a relatively new field, and even the experts are still trying to define best practices and make the process more standardized & easier to adapt.
 So if you still feel a bit confused, then you are not alone.
 It is a journey that every human who intends to create a great impact will have to take at some point.
-And doing it now allows you to become pioneers in your field.
+And doing it now allows you to become a pioneer in your field.
 If you have any questions, feel free to contact us via email: firstname.lastname@example.org

 Impact Measurement & Management have become vital functions for any organization trying to address the issues faced by the world; social, environmental, or economic.
 Donors are asking NGOs to implement it, corporates are incorporating it as a part of their CSR, and NGOs & Social Enterprises are expected to practice it.
 So if you are a mission-driven organization (for-profit or not-for-profit), there is no way you can ignore it anymore.

 But despite the buzz, there is also a lack of clarity about it.
 What is Impact measurement & management, after all?
 We had all the same concerns & questions when we first started working in this field, so we understand how confusing it can be!

 - Impact investors